 How Do I Become a Music Teacher?

-Although anyone with musical ability can give private lessons in the community, the first step towards becoming a licensed Music Teacher is to earn a bachelor's degree in Music Education, according to the Bureau of Labor Statistics (BLS), www.bls.gov.
-Many schools, including Ohio State University, Arizona State University and the University of Florida, www.ufl.edu, offer bachelor's degree programs in Music Education.
-Music Education programs focus heavily on music theory, music education and the psychology of education.
-The undergraduate curriculum at many schools requires prospective Music Teachers to complete a student teaching assignment before graduation.
+Although anyone with musical ability can give private lessons in the community, the first step towards becoming a licensed music teacher is to earn a bachelor's degree in music education, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov.
+Many schools, including Ohio State University, Arizona State University and the University of Florida, www.ufl.edu, offer bachelor's degree programs in music education.
+Music education programs focus heavily on music theory, music education and the psychology of education.
+The undergraduate curriculum at many schools requires prospective music teachers to complete a student teaching assignment before graduation.